adporeii/Workout_Tracker/README.md

     ```

 4.  **Open the app**:
-    The terminal will show a local URL (usually `http://localhost:5173`).
+    The terminal will show a local URL.
 Open this in your browser.

 ## How to Use